Queen Mother Champion Chase Tips & Odds

 Queen Mother Champion Chase Key Trends

-- Four of the last 10 winners have been sent off favourite
+- Two of the last 10 winners have been sent off favourite

-- Seven of the last 10 winners have been trained in the UK
+- Five of the last 10 winners have been trained in the UK

 - Six of the last 10 winners had won their previous race before claiming Champion Chase glory